-The 2-Point Perspective guide helps you draw lines coming from one of two vanishing points, which are placed on the horizon line outside the camera field.
+• The 2-Point Perspective guide helps you draw lines coming from one of two vanishing points.
+Typically these points are placed on the horizon line outside the camera field.
 It also helps you draw lines that are perpendicular to the horizon line.